jonandez/apps/README.md

-# Install prometheus and Grafana in Kubernetes Cluster
+# Install Prometheus, Grafana and Kafka apps in Kubernetes Cluster

 ## Usage